Effects of coherence on temporal resolution: Experimental results

 Figure~\ref{fig:2} shows the statistics of the experimental estimates of $\tau$ for incoherent, coherent, and partially coherent superpositions.
 Mean values are plotted with standard deviation bars around.
 The true values are inside the standard deviation intervals for all separations and the estimator bias is negligible.

 Figure~\ref{fig:3} shows the estimation errors (quantified by the variance) for five different mixtures ranging from fully coherent to incoherent.
 Coherent estimates saturate the quantum bound for small separations: we experimentally resolve temporal offsets ten times smaller than their pulse duration, with a tenfold improvement in precision over the intensity-only CRB.
 When coherence is reduced, we see an increase of the experimentally determined variances, especially for the smallest measured time separations.
 This effect is a consequence of a tiny, yet nonnegligible, crosstalk between the odd and even Hermite-Gauss projections.
-Leakage of the strongly populated $\HG_{0}$ mode of the symmetric channel towards odd projections, upon mixing the channels as in \eqref{eq:mixing}, degrades the information carried by the much weaker odd modes (and, in particular, the mode $\HG_{1}$) of the antisymmetric channel.
+Leakage of the strongly populated $\HG_{0}$ mode of the symmetric channel towards odd projections, upon mixing the channels as in \eqref{eq:mixing}, degrades the information carried by the weaker odd modes (and, in particular, the mode $\HG_{1}$) of the antisymmetric channel.
 But even with these imperfections, we are still much below the intensity-only CRB.

 Finally, in Fig.~\ref{fig:4} we show the same errors for fully coherent superposition both per single total detection and per single detection in the antisymmetric ($\psi_a$) channel.
-Ignoring the cost of creating the antisymmetric superposition, the information carried by one such copy seemingly diverges at $\tau \rightarrow 0$, rendering a false impression that the anti-phase coherence attains a sensitivity better than the quantum limit.
-However, a proper resource counting, in this case the total single counts, leads to the correct quantum-limited estimation error.
+The information carried by one such copy seemingly diverges at $\tau \rightarrow 0$ and violates the incoherent QCRLB (brown squares).
+However, a proper resource counting, in this case the total single counts, leads to the correct quantum-limited estimation error (purple circles).
 This is another way of expressing our previous statement that coherence acts like an information sorter condensing information about separation in the \textit{dark} antisymmetric channel.